Farming in Protected Landscapes Programme

 Transparency of Funding.

-Protected Landscapes - our National Parks and Areas of Outstanding Natural Beauty (AONB) - are special and unique places.
+Protected Landscapes - our National Parks and National Landscapes (NL) - are special and unique places.
 They are living, working landscapes that also support a huge range of habitats and species, and they are enjoyed by millions of people every year.
 By supporting the farmers, land managers and people who live and work in these areas, we can help protect these exceptional places and support local communities.

-To help do this, Defra has introduced the Farming in Protected Landscapes programme, which will run from July 2021 to March 2025.
-Through the programme, farmers and land managers can be supported to carry out projects that support nature recovery, mitigate the impacts of climate change, provide opportunities for people to discover, enjoy and understand the landscape and cultural heritage, or support nature-friendly, sustainable farm businesses.
-This is a programme of funding for one-off projects covering these areas of work, not an agri-environment scheme.
+The FiPL Programme – supports farmers and land managers to carry out projects that support nature recovery, mitigate the impacts of climate change, provide opportunities for people to discover, enjoy and understand the landscape and cultural heritage, or support nature-friendly, sustainable farm businesses.
+This is a programme of funding for one-off projects that works alongside, not in competition with, existing agri-environment schemes and adds value where it is most needed.

 What the Programme will pay for